philsturgeon/phil.tech/source/2016-08-30-php-fig-3-0-or-rebrand.html.markdown

 comments: true
 ---

-I'm tired of talking about the PHP-FIG. I don't want to, and [I won't have anything to do with it](https://groups.google.com/forum/#!topic/php-fig/SZS6LjKTAtw).
-Seeing as my timeline is full of old PHP friends shouting at each other, I'm wondering if I can mediate.
+I'm tired of talking about the [PHP-FIG](http://www.php-fig.org/).
+I don't want to, and [I won't have anything to do with it](https://groups.google.com/forum/#!topic/php-fig/SZS6LjKTAtw).
+That said, as my timeline is full of old PHP friends shouting at each other, I'm wondering if I can mediate.
 I was involved in the PHP-FIG since 2012, and I have seen every conversation, been part of every decision, and know the reasoning for a lot of stuff, regardless of the result and my person preferences.
 Being so involved with this group for so long, I have a fair bit of context that other people are lacking.

 The latest of about four large conversations in the FIG is: whether or not a new organization should take its place.
 Seeing it framed in this way is odd, because I'm not sure anyone is literally proposing that.